dherrera1911/estimate_covid_severity/estimate_severity/code/README.md

 # Code for "Age-specific rate of severe and critical SARS-CoV-2 infections estimated with multi-country seroprevalence studies"

-This is the code used to generate the analysis and figures for the paper "Age-specific rate of severe and critical SARS-CoV-2 infections estimated with multi-country seroprevalence studies", Daniel Herrera-Esposito, Gustavo de los Campos *BMC Infectious Diseases* vol 22. https://link.springer.com/article/10.1186/s12879-022-07262-0
+This is the code used to generate the analysis and figures for the paper "*Age-specific rate of severe and critical SARS-CoV-2 infections estimated with multi-country seroprevalence studies*", Daniel Herrera-Esposito, Gustavo de los Campos *BMC Infectious Diseases* vol 22. https://link.springer.com/article/10.1186/s12879-022-07262-0